ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

 scale of the vector does not matter, i.e., elements of the projective space :math:`\mathbb{P}^{n-1}`.
-It assumes that the last coordinate of the :math:`n`-vector is the *scalar* component of the homogenous vector, i.e., *finite* points in this representation are those for which the *scalar* component is non-zero.
+It assumes that the last coordinate of the :math:`n`-vector is the *scalar* component of the homogeneous vector, i.e., *finite* points in this representation are those for which the *scalar* component is non-zero.

 Further, ``HomogeneousVectorParameterization::Plus`` preserves the